Global Health at UWM offers many opportunities for students to broaden their academic experience with study abroad and certificate opportunities.

 Nurs 110 – Intro to Global Health Fall 2018 – 3 credits

 Spanish for Health Professionals

-The Spanish for Health Professionals (SHP) Certificate Program is designed to provide students with the language skills and cultural knowledge needed to help Spanish-speakers successfully negotiate the health care system.
+The Certificate in Spanish for Health Professionals is designed to provide students with the language skills and cultural knowledge needed to help Spanish-speakers successfully negotiate the health care system.
 Graduates of the program leave not only with proficiency in medical Spanish, but also with an understanding of the Hispanic culture and how that culture may affect healthcare practices and the delivery of health services.